The Live-In Kitchen

 The process for roasting the butternut squash is similar to making butternut squash puree.
 You'll want to cut your butternut squash into cubes, then toss with olive oil, salt and pepper before baking in a hot oven until soft and golden.

-roasted butternut squash on a baking sheet
+Cubes of roasted butternut squash on a baking sheet.

-How to make risotto
+How to store risotto

 • Add toasted pine nuts to the top